krishnaprasadponugoti/time-stamped-sensor-data-logger/README.md

 The system reads temperature data from an LM35 sensor using the ADC and combines it with real-time date and time obtained from the on-chip RTC.
 The collected data is displayed on a 16x2 LCD for real-time monitoring and transmitted to a PC via UART for logging and analysis.

 Additionally, the system includes an alert mechanism that triggers when the temperature exceeds a predefined threshold.
+---

+## Working Principle

+When powered on, the LPC2148 initializes all required peripherals including ADC, RTC, UART, LCD, keypad, and alert system.

+- Temperature is continuously read from the LM35 sensor using ADC
+- Current time and date are obtained from the RTC
+- Data is formatted with timestamp
+- Displayed on LCD (real-time monitoring)
+- Sent to PC via UART (logging)

+If temperature exceeds the threshold:
+- LED/Buzzer is activated
+- Alert message is transmitted

+The system runs continuously in an infinite loop ensuring real-time monitoring and logging.

+---

+## Features

+- Real-time temperature monitoring using LM35
+- Time-stamped logging using RTC
+- LCD display for live data
+- UART communication for serial logging
+- Over-temperature alert (LED/Buzzer)
+- RTC editing via keypad
+- Adjustable temperature threshold